 - BPA can be detected in food storage containers made of polycarbonate plastic, which are frequently denoted on the base with the letters ″PC″ by the recycling label #7.

-What are the 7 types of plastic made of?
+What are the 6 main types of plastic?

 - To briefly recapitulate, the following seven forms of plastic are currently available in our modern times: 1.
 Polyethylene Terephthalate (often known as PET or PETE or polyester)

 - 2 – High-Density Polyethylene, abbreviated as HDPE